+91 98195 00490

 Tennis Elbow

-Tennis Elbow is a common overuse injury causing pain on the outer side of the elbow, usually from repetitive wrist and arm movements.
+Tennis Elbow is a common condition caused by overuse resulting in pain.
+Causing pain on the outer side of the elbow, usually from repetitive wrist and arm movements.

 -